top of page

 0

-Dengue fever is a viral infection primarily spread by Aedes mosquitoes, particularly Aedes aegypti.
-Importantly, dengue is not spread from person to person; instead, it is transmitted when an infected mosquito bites a human.
+Dengue fever is a viral disease that occurs primarily through transmission by an Aedes mosquito, usually the Aedes aegypti.
+Now, an essential point must be made here - dengue is not transmitted directly from person to person but rather transmitted when a diseased mosquito bites the human.

-This mosquito flourishes in urban settings, often breeding in stagnant water.
-With global warming and urban expansion, the incidence of dengue has surged in many countries, causing alarming public health challenges.
+This mosquito thrives in urban environments, often breeding in stagnant water.
+With global warming and urban expansion, the incidence of dengue has increased in many countries, posing alarming public health challenges.

 Dengue is caused by four closely related viruses known as serotypes (DEN-1, DEN-2, DEN-3, and DEN-4).
 Infection with one serotype does not confer immunity against the others, complicating prevention efforts.

-This scenario demonstrates the need for community awareness of mosquito breeding sites and the importance of proactive measures to eliminate them.
+This situation calls for community awareness of mosquito breeding sites and the necessity for pre-emptive measures to eradicate those sites.

 • High fever